 Non-economic damages include losses for intangible injuries such as pain and suffering, and emotional distress.
-The trend has been toward excessive non-economic damage awards.
-Therefore, 23 states have modified the rules for awarding non-economic damages, for example by placing caps on the amount that can be awarded.
-In four states reforms were held unconstitutional and they have not passed further reform legislation (see Tort Reform Record: July 2009 at www.atra.org).
+The trend has been towards excessive non-economic damage awards.
+ATRA believes that "the broad and basically unguided discretion given to juries awarding damages for non-economic loss is the single greatest contributor to the inequalities and inefficiencies of the tort liability system".
+23 states have modified the rules for awarding non-economic damages, for example by placing caps on the amount that can be awarded.
+In four states, reforms were held unconstitutional and they have not passed further reform legislation (see Tort Reform Record: February 2011 at www.atra.org).